Spenkau/Spenkau/README.md

 - 👋 Hi, I’m @Spenkau (Alexander)
 - 👀 I’m interested in web-programming and internet things
 - 🌱 I’m currently learning javascript.
-- 💞️ I’m looking to collaborate on IntexSoft company
+- 💞️ I’m looking to collaborate on IT company
 - 📫 How to reach me: kholyavskij@mail.ru

 <!---